AmiraWalid1/hebbian-dog-cat-classifier/README.md

 # Image Classifier using Hebbian Learning

-This Python script uses the Tkinter library to create a GUI application that classifies images as either a cat or a dog using a Hebbian learning model.
+This application, powered by Hebbian Learning, classifies images as cats 🐱 or dogs 🐶.

 ## Features